-The IHA occurs during a Member's Encounter with a Provider within the Primary Care medical setting.
+The IHA occurs during a Member's encounter with a Provider within the primary care medical setting.
 During the IHA, the Provider assesses and manages the acute, chronic, and preventative health needs of the Member.
 The IHA policy is built on the requirements in the California Code of Regulations (CCR), the PHM Policy Guide, and the MCP Contract.^{3,4,5}

-Previous iterations of this APL required the Initial Health Assessment to include an age-appropriate Individual Health Education Behavioral Assessment (IHEBA) or a Staying Healthy Assessment (SHA) for each Member.
-They also provided specifics regarding
+The APL superseded by this APL require the Initial Health Assessment to include an age-appropriate Individual Health Education Behavioral Assessment (IHEBA) or a Staying Healthy Assessment (SHA) for each Member.
+These letters also provide